hmrc/income-tax-mtd-changelog/README.md

 * Please note that the date shown is the date that the change was deployed to the Sandbox or Production.
 ---
+### XX August 2023 (TBC)

+The following change was deployed into sandbox:

+#### self-assessment-bsas-api

+New API Version v4.0 is now available

+* For `v4.0`:
+  * Updated data fields within the `adjustableSummaryCalculation` object to accept both positive and negative values for the`Retrieve Self-Employment BSAS` endpoint.

+---
 ### 14 August 2023
 The following change was deployed into sandbox:
 ### business-details-api